PowerPC 600: PowerPC 603ev

+A revised version of the 603e manufactured on a 350 nm process, the PowerPC 603ev, increased maximum clock speeds to 300 MHz while reducing the die size to 78 mm^{2}.
+The 603ev retained the 603e's 2.6 million-transistor design and drew up to 6 W at 300 MHz.
+The 603ev became the first mainstream desktop PowerPC processor to reach 300 MHz, appearing in the Power Macintosh 6500.

-G2
+Freescale G2

-The PowerPC 603e core, renamed G2 by Freescale, is the basis for many embedded PowerQUICC II processors, and, as such, it keeps on being developed.
+The PowerPC 603e core, renamed G2 by Freescale Semiconductor, is the basis for many embedded PowerQUICC II processors, and, as such, it keeps on being developed.
 Freescale's PowerQUICC II SoC processors bear the designation MPC82xx, and come in a variety of configurations reaching 450 MHz.
-The G2 name is also used as a retronym for the 603e and 604 processors to align with the G3, G4, and the G5.

-e300
+PowerPC e300

-Freescale has enhanced the 603e core, calling it e300, in the PowerQUICC II Pro embedded processors.
+Freescale enhanced the 603e core, calling it e300, in the PowerQUICC II Pro embedded processors.
 Larger 32/32 KB L1 caches and other performance enhancing measures were added.
 Freescale's PowerQUICC II Pro SoC processors bear the designation MPC83xx, and come in a variety of configurations reaching speeds up to 667 MHz.
 The e300 is also the core of the MPC5200B SoC processor that is used in the small EFIKA computer.